 If you’re like me and want some suggestions for what to build and how to build it, Google is your best friend.
-The web is full of tutorials, like this popsicle-stick truss bridge or a gingerbread house.
+The web is full of tutorials, like this DIY light-up holiday sweater, or popsicle-stick truss bridge, or even a gingerbread house.
 Otherwise, find some funky materials, and let your child’s creativity soar.

 You can challenge teens by encouraging them to replicate a current structure (like the bridge in a nearby city, or a famous skyscraper).
 A visit to the real-life landmark is always a good motivator.

-While present-wrapping is pretty much a holiday season staple, the activity can also help young children build math skills.
+While present-wrapping is pretty much a holiday season staple, the activity can also help young children build math skills while having fun doing so.
 Help your child measure each gift, then determine how much wrapping paper will be needed to cover the present’s surface area.
 Kids can measure and cut out the appropriate amount of wrapping paper, as well as any decorative elements, like ribbon.

-We’re trying to prepare kids and teens for the 1 million STEM jobs that will go unfilled in 2020.
+We’re working hard to prepare kids and teens for the millions of open jobs in the best STEM careers that will go unfilled in the coming years.
 While equipping them with real-world tech skills is vital, nurturing a genuine interest in STEM is equally as important.
 So sit back (with some buttery popcorn), relax, and get ready for some inspiration!

 Science experiments aren’t just for school.
 In fact, your kids could probably spend the entirety of their winter break exploring science with nothing more than objects you’d find around the house.
 For younger kids, making frozen bubbles or crafting crystallized ornaments are a great way to explore the scientific process.
-The Egg Drop Challenge is great for all ages, and is an especially fun way for siblings to work together to let their creativity shine.
 Teens can look to this list of 15 age-appropriate experiments for inspiration.

 An alternative to touring nearby facilities is to create a scavenger hunt.
 Civil engineering is essentially the grandfather of all engineering, and civil engineers create a vast and varied array of projects.
 Help your child research what civil engineers create (roads, subways, railroads, etc.), so that you can create a list of as many projects as possible.
 Then, drive through a nearby city (or take a bike ride, if you don’t mind stopping), and check off all of the structures you and your child see.